SUNNIVA BRYNNEL – FROM BOHUSLÄN TO BOSTON

 Sunniva Brynnel is an accordionist, singer, multi-instrumentalist and composer from the Swedish West Coast who has seven generations of female musicians in her direct ancestry.
 She studied Irish traditional music at DIT Conservatory of Music and Drama in Dublin, a bachelor’s degree in jazz composition at Leeds College of Music, England, and a Masters in Contemporary Improvisation at prestigious New England Conservatory in Boston.
 She has toured in the US, and played in Ireland, England, Scotland, France, Slovakia, Turkey and Scandinavia.
 Sunniva Brynnel is the recipient of Albin Hagströms Minnesfond’s scholarship for accordionists through the Royal Academy of Music in Stockholm, as well as Anders Holger Gustafssons Musikfond’s scholarship.

-In this solo performance, she performs traditional music and songs collected during her travels, with the folk music of her native area Bohuslän as her musical foundation.
+In this solo performance, she plays and sings her original compositions inspired by the different countries she has lived and traveled in.
+She also performs traditional music and songs collected during her travels, with the folk music of her native area Bohuslän as her musical foundation.

 DURATION OF THE PERFORMANCE: 50 minutes – 1 hour